cascadiajs/cascadiajs/src/views/content/welcome.md

 ---
 title: Welcome to CascadiaJS!
 ---
-Your email address is confirmed.
-Welcome to our community!
+Your email address is confirmed, welcome to our community!

 Here are some other ways you can connect with us: